 Chad Hanson, based near Tallahassee, Florida, analyzes science and policy for Pew’s efforts to conserve coastal and ocean resources in the Gulf of Mexico and the U.S. Southeast.
 His work focuses on protections for oysters, deep-sea corals, and seagrass, and on ensuring sustainable fishing policies.
 Before joining Pew, Hanson worked with the Florida Fish and Wildlife Conservation Commission monitoring fish populations and fishing activity, and as a biologist and analyst for its Division of Marine Fisheries Management.
 He holds a bachelor’s degree in biology from the University of Wisconsin, Eau Claire, and a master’s in biological oceanography from Florida State University.

-Robert Hayden Associate Manager
+Bobby Hayden Associate Manager

-Robert Hayden coordinates outreach for Pew’s efforts to conserve ocean and coastal resources on the U.S. West Coast.
+Bobby Hayden coordinates outreach for Pew’s efforts to conserve ocean and coastal resources on the U.S. West Coast.
 Before joining Pew, Hayden did community organizing and communications for more than a decade.
 With Climate Solutions, he worked to identify and engage new audiences for climate and clean energy campaigns throughout the Northwest.
 He also spent several years with the Save Our Wild Salmon Coalition, mobilizing support to restore the Columbia-Snake River Basin, which has some of the world’s best habitat for sustaining wild and steelhead salmon.
 Hayden holds a bachelor’s degree in political science from the University of Oregon.

 Jos Hill Project Director